littlebizzy/slickstack/nginx/index.md

-<p>SlickStack is a free LEMP stack automation script written in bash designed to enhance and simplify WordPress provisioning, performance, and security.</p>
+<p><em>SlickStack is a free LEMP stack automation script written in bash designed to enhance and simplify WordPress provisioning, performance, and security.</em></p>

-<h3>mirrors / nginx</h3>
+<h3>slickstack / nginx</h3>

+<p>Various config files and templates for Nginx 1.13.6 to be used with SlickStack.</p>

 <a href="fastcgi-cache-conf.txt">fastcgi-cache-conf.txt</a><br>
 <a href="nginx-conf.txt">nginx-conf.txt</a><br>